 When operating on a river, the direction of buoyage will be towards the river’s source, while in contrast when operating on a harbour, the direction of buoyage is into the harbour from the sea.
 Buoyage direction is labelled on area charts and boating maps.
 Hence, it is important to understand the direction of buoyage as it determines the side which you should pass the channel mark to stay in deep water within the channel.

 Consequently, when you understand the direction of buoyage, the lateral marks and correct side to pass them all make sense.

 So, if you are heading in the direction of buoyage, into a harbour, coming in from sea, travelling in an upstream direction towards land, the starboard marks will be on your starboard (right) side.
 If you are heading against the direction of buoyage, in a downstream direction, going out towards sea the port lateral marks will be on your starboard (right) side.

-A vessel heading upstream into a harbour, from from sea, wanting to keep in the main channel must: Keep port marks to its port (left) side and pass starboard marks to its starboard (right) side.
-A vessel heading downstream, towards sea wanting to keep in the main channel must: Pass port marks to its starboard (right) side port and keep starboard marks to its port (left) side.
+A boat heading upstream into a harbour, from from sea, wanting to keep in the main channel must: Keep port marks to its port (left) side and pass starboard marks to its starboard (right) side.
+A boat heading downstream, towards sea wanting to keep in the main channel must: Pass port marks to its starboard (right) side port and keep starboard marks to its port (left) side.